Later this year, I will, as many of our readers already do, face the challenge of finding affordable travel insurance for seniors.

 - Accidental death: $25,000

-However, if these expenses would affect your life at home and/or your chance for future travels, I believe it's better to have complete travel insurance. $340 seems like a small price to pay to protect your financial future.
+Essentially, if the cost of having to cover a travel problem would affect your life at home and/or your chance for future travels, I would get insurance.
+The cost of travel insurance is a small price to pay for protecting your financial future.

 Seniors with Pre-existing Conditions Can Get Travel Insurance